Controller Documents 1.0

 2.2.1 Verification Material

 Verification material is any information that is used by a process that applies a verification method.
 The type of a verification method is expected to be used to determine its compatibility with such processes.
 Examples of verification methods include JsonWebKey and Multikey.
 A cryptographic suite specification is responsible for specifying the verification method type and its associated verification material format.
-For examples, see Securing Verifiable Credentials using JOSE and COSE, the Data Integrity ECDSA Cryptosuites and the Data Integrity EdDSA Cryptosuites.
+For examples using verification material, see Securing Verifiable Credentials using JOSE and COSE, the Data Integrity ECDSA Cryptosuites and the Data Integrity EdDSA Cryptosuites.

 To increase the likelihood of interoperable implementations, this specification limits the number of formats for expressing verification material in a controller document.
-The fewer formats that implementers have to implement, the more likely it will be that they will support all of them.
+The fewer formats that implementers have to choose from, the more likely that interoperability will be achieved.
 This approach attempts to strike a delicate balance between easing implementation and providing support for formats that have historically had broad deployment.

 A verification method MUST NOT contain multiple verification material properties for the same material.
 For example, expressing key material in a verification method using both publicKeyJwk and publicKeyMultibase at the same time is prohibited.